Palestinians, Israelis protest against Israel's decision to annex parts of the West Bank | DW | 06.06.2020

 Protesters took to the street against Israeli government plans to annex parts of the West Bank.
-It's land Palestinians want as part of an independent state.
+The areas are land Palestinians want as part of an independent state.

-The protesters gathered after the police issued a permit on Friday night, on the condition that they maintain a two-meter (6.5-foot) distance between each other.
+The protesters gathered after the police issued a permit on Friday night, on the condition that they maintain a 2-meter (6.5-foot) distance between each other.
 The protests were reportedly organized by left-wing groups.

 US Senator Bernie Sanders also addressed protesters in a video and expressed his support for the demonstration.
 "It's up to all of us to stand up to authoritarian leaders and to build a peaceful future for every Palestinian and every Israeli," said Sanders.